solita/solita.github.com/_posts/2020-04-07-trying-out-julia.md

 (even_finland, even_sweden) = even_data_sets(finland_confirmed, sweden_confirmed)
 ```

-Filtering returns a instance of a filter and to get the actual values you need to collect them, so lazy evaluation is in use.
+Filtering returns a instance of a filter and to get the actual values you need to collect them, so lazy evaluation is used.
 Also as the dates are formatted year, month, day we can just use string comparision for the filtering.
 Okay now lets plot them together

 ```julia
 function get_value_array_by_parameter(parameter_name, default_value)